Crestmead

 An assessment of population growth drivers in Crestmead reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Crestmead's population was 12,979 as of August 2025, according to AreaSearch's analysis.
-This figure reflects an increase from the 2021 Census count of 12,158 people, representing a growth of 6.8%.
-The change is inferred from the estimated resident population of 12,828 in June 2024 and an additional 115 validated new addresses since the Census date.
-This results in a population density ratio of 1,862 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Crestmead's growth rate since the census positions it within 1.8 percentage points of the national average (8.6%), indicating competitive growth fundamentals.
+Crestmead's population, as of November 2025, is approximately 12,975.
+This figure represents an increase of 817 people since the 2021 Census, which reported a population of 12,158.
+The growth is inferred from ABS data showing an estimated resident population of 12,827 as of June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,861 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Crestmead's growth rate of 6.7% since the census is within 2.2 percentage points of the national average (8.9%), indicating strong growth fundamentals.
 Natural growth contributed approximately 60.8% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, lower quartile growth of national statistical areas is anticipated, with Crestmead expected to expand by 401 persons to 2041, reflecting an increase of 1.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Future population dynamics anticipate lower quartile growth, with an expected expansion of 401 persons to 2041, reflecting a total increase of 1.9% over the 17 years.

 Frequently Asked Questions - Population